changsantiago/capstone/README.md

 script6.py: calculating nucleotide frequency by position based on CDS and calculating Kozak similarity scores for uORFs\

 ## Data:
-nonpolycistronic.tsv: non-polycistronic protein-coding genes with a 5' UTR\
+uORFs.tsv: type A uORFs of non-polycistronic protein-coding genes with a 5' UTR and minimum four preceding nucleotides
-uORFs.tsv: type A uORFs\
-closefaruORFs.tsv: close and far type A uORFs